mzienert/altiverr-webhook-relay/README.md

 5. Your local proxy will receive the message from SNS and forward to n8n

 No additional SNS topics are required - the same topic can handle messages from different sources as the payloads are normalized with source identification.

+#### Slack URL Verification

+When you add a new URL to your Slack app's Event Subscriptions, Slack will:

+1. Send a GET request to verify the URL is accessible
+2. Send a POST request with a `url_verification` event containing a challenge parameter

+The webhook relay handles both verification methods:

+- GET requests are acknowledged with a 200 OK response
+- POST `url_verification` events are automatically responded to with the challenge value

+This ensures that Slack can successfully verify your webhook URL during setup.